nicolas3121/TFEA-lite/README.md

 ## Examples
 You can find a few typical cases in the folder ```examples```.
 These are recommended to refer as a template.

+## License
+Copyright (C) 2022-2025  Songhan Zhang

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Acknowledgements
 The development of the full TFEA framework has benefited from auxiliary contributions by my former students, including **Yong Zhao**, **Jun Cao**, **Xingchao Sun**, **Hui Jiang**, and **Miao Zhang**.
 Their assistance with testing and debugging tasks is gratefully acknowledged.